 Regulations regarding nursing education in the state of Washington require programs to submit an annual report via a survey provided by the NCQAC (WAC 246-840-520).
 The annual report covers data based on the academic year.
 The data is aggregated and reported in a summary form then shared publicly via the NCQAC website.
 The data is subject to public disclosure under RCW 42.56.
-The surveys include, on average, approximately 110-155 unique questions regarding programs, students, faculty, clinical hours, and other targeted topics for the year.
+The surveys include, on average, approximately 110-155 unique questions regarding programs, students, faculty, clinical hours, and other selected topics for the year.
 The survey design followed the National Nursing Workforce Minimum Datasets: Education (2020) and includes additional target information for Washington.
 During this six-year analysis, the survey questions were relatively consistent.
 However, there were some questions added or removed during this time.
 In the 2019-2020 year, two surveys were used to collect program data.
 The first was aimed at pre-licensure program data in collaboration with the National Council of State Boards of Nursing.
-This collaboration included questions about COVID-19 and focused on pre-licensure program data only.
+This collaboration included most of the education questions used in previous annual surveys and focused on pre-licensure program data only.
 The second survey was the typical survey administered by the NCQAC and collected post-licensure data.